Consumers Win as New York PSC Rejects Cablevision's Attempt to Thwart Competition

-ALBANY, N.Y. - The New York Public Service Commission today rejected a petition from Cablevision and the Cable Telecommunications Association of New York Inc. aimed at frustrating consumer choice for better voice, data and video services.
+ALBANY, N.Y. - The New York Public Service Commission today rejected a petition from Cablevision, now Optimum Online, and the Cable Telecommunications Association of New York Inc. aimed at frustrating consumer choice for better voice, data and video services.

 "This is a victory for New York consumers," said Paul A. Crotty, president of Verizon New York/Connecticut.
 "The cable-TV industry, led by Cablevision, failed in this transparent attempt to deny New Yorkers faster, better broadband services and the promise of future choice for TV programming."